Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback

 We analyze the extra computational cost incurred by the data construction and curriculum design procedures of various RLAIF methods.
 For the sake of fair comparison, we consider the data generation setup in our experiments, where the total dataset size is identical for all methods and the number of curriculum stages is four for curriculum methods.

-Let $N$ denote the number of samples in the dataset, and $L$ represent the sequence length.
+Let $N$ denote the sample size of the dataset and $L$ represent the sequence length.
 Define $M_p$ as the size of the off-the-shelf LLM used for preference labeling, $M_\text{rm}^i$ as the size of the reward model for internal difficulty evaluation, and $M_\text{rm}^e$ as the size of the reward model for external difficulty evaluation.
-The computational cost for performing preference labeling on all samples is $N \cdot M_p \cdot L^2 \cdot \alpha$, due to the quadratic complexity of transformer inference, where $\alpha$ is a constant factor representing the unit computation cost.
-Similarly, the computational cost for evaluating data difficulty on all the samples is $N \cdot M_\text{rm}^i \cdot L^2 \cdot \beta$ when using the internal reward model, and is $N \cdot M_\text{rm}^e \cdot L^2 \cdot \beta$ when using the external reward model, where $\beta$ is a constant factor representing the unit computation cost.
+The computational cost for performing preference labeling on all samples is $N \cdot M_p \cdot L^2 \cdot \alpha$, due to the quadratic complexity of transformer inference, where $\alpha$ is a constant factor representing the unit computational cost.
+Similarly, the computational cost for evaluating data difficulty on all the samples is $N \cdot M_\text{rm}^i \cdot L^2 \cdot \beta$ when using the internal reward model, and is $N \cdot M_\text{rm}^e \cdot L^2 \cdot \beta$ when using the external reward model, where $\beta$ is a constant factor representing the unit computational cost.

-As curriculum methods only use a quarter of total data from explicit preference labeling by an off-the-shelf LLM, their computational cost for data construction is $\frac{1}{4} N \cdot M_p \cdot L^2 \cdot \alpha$.
-As the Internal Evaluation method needs to process samples repeatedly during the training process, its computation cost for curriculum design is $\frac{9}{4} N \cdot M_\text{rm}^i \cdot L^2 \cdot \beta $ when the number of curriculum stages is four.
-The summarization of extra computational costs of different methods is provided in Table.~\ref{tb:extra_comp_costs}.
+As curriculum methods only use a quarter of the total data from explicit preference labeling by an off-the-shelf LLM, their computational cost for data construction is $\frac{1}{4} N \cdot M_p \cdot L^2 \cdot \alpha$.
+As the Internal Evaluation method needs to process samples repeatedly during the training process, its computational cost for curriculum design is $\frac{9}{4} N \cdot M_\text{rm}^i \cdot L^2 \cdot \beta $ when the number of curriculum stages is four.
+The summary of extra computational costs across different methods is provided in Table~\ref{tb:extra_comp_costs}.